elunna/nerfhack-changelog/README.md

 * Cthulhu will always track you down and chase you.
 * Converted the drain intelligence attack to drain energy instead.
 * Cthulhu is placed right in the middle of Moloch's Sanctum as a guardian but does not receive the Amulet of Yendor.
-* Important note: Even though Cthulhu is covetous (M3_WANTSAMUL) he will not teleport and instead follow the new movement rules that other covetous demons do.
 * Allow Cthulhu to return via wizard harassment if the player is carrying the Amulet of Yendor.
+* **Note: Cthulhu is covetous and will perform a single warp to reach the player.** After that, he will revert to standard non-covetous movement - however, when he dies and resurrects, he will always get the initial warp back.

 ## MONSTER BEHAVIOR